lukelex/csv_record/README.md

 Jedi.where age: 18, name: 'Luke Skywalker', midi_chlorians: '12k' # find with a multiple parameters hash

-Jedi.count # returns the amount of records in the database
+Jedi.count # returns the amount of records in its CSV file

-Jedi.first # retrieves the first record in the database Jedi.last # retrieves the last record in the database
+Jedi.first # retrieves the first record in its CSV file Jedi.last # retrieves the last record in its CSV file
 ```

 Lazy querying is the default behavior now Yey!!